-Each meal has a digital recipe card that is available online or on the app and gives a person step-by-step instructions to follow.
+Each meal has a digital recipe card that is available online or on the Dinnerly app and gives a person step-by-step cooking instructions to follow.

 Deliveries come in an insulated box with most of the ingredients necessary to prepare three to six meals per week.

-Dinnerly’s services have a rating of 1.68 out of 5 on Better Business Bureau (BBB) based on 19 customer reviews.
+Dinnerly’s services have an average rating of 1.55 out of 5 on Better Business Bureau (BBB), based on 33 customer reviews.

-There are many unfavorable comments, with some reviewers claiming that:
+However, there are many critical comments, with some reviewers claiming that: